Used 2015 Kia K900

-The 2015 Kia K900 is a large, five-passenger luxury sedan offered in V6 (late availability) and V8 trim levels.
+The 2015 Kia K900 is a large, five-passenger luxury sedan offered in Premium and Luxury trim levels.

-Besides an eight-cylinder engine upgrade, Kia K900 V8 models add 19-inch wheels, LED headlights, a panoramic sunroof, a blind-spot monitoring system, a rear cross-traffic alert system, a lane departure warning system, a heated steering wheel, a different gear selector design, a credit card-sized smart key and upgraded leather upholstery.
-Some of these items are available as options on the V6 trim.
+The Kia K900 Luxury adds LED headlights, a blind-spot monitoring system, a rear cross-traffic alert system, a lane departure warning system, a heated steering wheel, real wood trim, a 17-speaker Lexicon surround-sound audio system, a different gear selector design, a credit card-sized smart key and upgraded leather upholstery.
+Some of these items are available as options on the Premium trim.

-Adding the VIP package to the V8 model will net you soft-closing doors, a 12-way power-adjustable driver seat, power front headrest adjustments, ventilated and reclining outboard rear seats with lumbar support, a virtual instrument panel, a driver head-up display, a 360-degree top-down parking camera system, adaptive cruise control, a frontal collision warning system and additional pre-collision safety features.
+Options, depending on trim level, include soft-closing doors, a 12-way power-adjustable driver seat (includes power headrest and thigh support adjustments), upgraded leather upholstery, ventilated and reclining outboard rear seats with lumbar support, a virtual instrument panel, a driver head-up display, a 360-degree top-down parking camera system, adaptive cruise control, a frontal collision warning system and additional pre-collision safety features.

-Initially, the 2015 Kia K900 will only be available with a 5.0-liter V8 engine that produces 420 hp and 376 pound-feet of torque.
+The 2015 Kia K900 is powered by a 5.0-liter V8 engine that produces 420 hp and 376 pound-feet of torque.
 Power is sent to the rear wheels through an eight-speed automatic transmission.
 The EPA estimates fuel economy at 18 mpg combined (15 city/23 highway), which trails other V8-powered luxury sedans in this class.

 Standard safety features for the 2015 Kia K900 include antilock disc brakes, traction and stability control, front and rear seat side airbags, full-length side curtain airbags, front and rearview cameras, and Uvo eServices that includes emergency assistance and teen-oriented monitoring features such as curfew, speed and geo-fencing.
-The V8-powered K900 models also have a blind-spot monitoring system, rear cross-traffic alert and a lane departure warning system.
-These features are optional on V6 models.
+The Luxury trim level also has a blind-spot monitoring system, rear cross-traffic alert and a lane departure warning system.
+These features are optional on the Premium trim.

-On the whole, the 2015 Kia K900 comes tantalizingly close to matching the quality and heft of the German luxury sedans it has in its sights.
+On the whole, the 2015 Kia K900 comes tantalizingly close to matching the quality and features of the German luxury sedans it has in its sights.
 The interior design is pleasingly up to date with a large 9.2-inch multifunction display mounted in the middle of the dash and cues lifted directly from BMW and Mercedes-Benz.
-Opting for the VIP package provides even more comforts, including soft-close doors and reclining rear seats.
+Options provide even more comforts, including soft-close doors and reclining rear seats.